GareBear99/arc-language-module/README.md

 That makes it a better fit for **serious AI infrastructure** than projects that only expose a translation endpoint.

+“One of the strongest open-source foundations for governed multilingual orchestration and language-capability management for future AI systems.”

 ## At-a-glance feature fit

 This table is here to make the repo's niche obvious fast: **ARC Language Module is best when you need a governed language backend, not just a translator endpoint.**